 - Unemployment insurance § 25 ff.
 SGB III (German only!)

 Unemployment insurance is a compulsory insurance and covers all persons who engage in paid employment that do not meet the requirements of marginal employment.

-The Artists’ Social Security Fund (KSK) does not insure self-employed artists against accidents and unemployment (see Artists' Social Security Fund).
+The Artists’ Social Security Fund (KSK) does not insure self-employed artists and publicists against accidents and unemployment (see Artists' Social Security Fund).

 The broschure Social Security at a Glance 2017 of the Federal Ministry of Labour and Social Affairs provides detailed information on the social security system in Germany.